Beginner’s Guide: How To Get More Freelance Jobs At Upwork

 Upwork is the largest online marketplace in the world.
 According to Wikipedia, it has over 9 million registered freelancers and 4 Million registered clients.
 The majority of Upwork’s freelancers are from developing countries like Bangladesh, Philippines, Nigeria, Kenya, and India, while the clients are mostly from tier-1 nations like US and UK.

 With the Future Of Freelancing looking bright and still a considerable difference in pay scales of developed and developing nations, Upwork is likely to grow exponentially in next 10 years.
 This makes it an ideal platform for people looking to make a career in freelancing.

 However, with the growing demand, also comes a lot of competition.
-A vast majority of talented individuals often find it hard to get a single Job at Upwork.
-This is mainly because, unlike regular Jobs, where a client spends a considerable amount of time interviewing a candidate to judge his skills, at Upwork, it is all about the first Impression that a client may have about a Freelancer.
-The client may not be able to spend enough time reading each and every cover letters because of the number of freelancers applying for the same Job.
+A vast majority of talented individuals often find it hard to get a single job at Upwork.
+This is mainly because, unlike regular Jobs, where a client spends a considerable amount of time interviewing a candidate to judge his skills, at Upwork, it is all about the first impression that a client may have about a freelancer.
+This is because a client may not be able to spend enough time reading each and every cover letters because of the number of freelancers applying for the same Job.